The purpose of this elections code is to establish standardized procedures for the

 to be elected.

-having unequal lengths of term, then that person receiving the greater number of votes
+positions having unequal lengths of term, then that person receiving the most votes

-shall choose the length of term, and so on.
+shall have the first choice of the length of term, and so on.

-who claims to have lost, misplaced, or failed to receive their ballot.
-Spoiled ballots
+any person who claims to have lost, misplaced, or failed to receive their ballot.

-the SENATE or SENATE EXECUTIVE COMMITTEE may invalidate the election and direct the
+existed, then the SENATE or SENATE EXECUTIVE COMMITTEE may invalidate the election

 10. No information concerning the number of votes cast for various candidates shall